-Only later on, I started posting content in a more structured way.
+Only later on, did I start posting content in a more structured way.
 It was after sitting down and deciding what my end goal would be for my posting, and what my Facebook followers expected from us as a business.

-Having a Facebook marketing strategy and plan will not just help your followers receive content that relates to helping them, and gaining their trust, as well as help you start a better and more meaning full conversation, but it will help you position your brand better.
+Having a Facebook marketing strategy and plan will not just help your followers receive content that relates to helping them, and gaining their trust, as well as help you start better and more meaningful conversations, but it will help you position your brand better.